WalletConnect/walletconnect-docs/docs/specs/clients/push/usage-of-sync-api.md

 19. W1 syncs the push subscription with Wx
 20. Wx stores the push subscription
 21. Wx subscribe to push topic coming from the sync request.

-### Push Proposal Protocol in multiclient environment

-**WIP**: It is unclear whether or not we want to sync push proposals

-Although syncing proposals may seem redundant, due to the fact that wallets already listen to push proposals on a pairing topic, this topic is generated at random and not derived from the blockchain account.
-Therefore, not all peers sharing the same blockchain account will receive the proposal.

-#### Definitions
-- W1 - *Client performing approve* that have access W (Wallet) blockchain account keys.
-- Wx - peer clients that have access W (Wallet) blockchain account keys.

-#### Pre-requisities
-W1 and Dapp are required to establish pairing topic before proceeding to Push protocol execution.

-Additionally Wallet must meet the pre-requisites for [Push Subscribe](./push-subscribe.md) to complete this flow.

-#### Protocol
-Proposal protocol will be established as follows:

-1. Dapp generates keypair X
-2. Dapp sends push proposal on pairing topic with public key X, relay, metadata and scope
-3. W1 receives push proposal with public key X on pairing topic
-4. W1 generates key pair Y
-5. W1 derives symmetric key with keys X and Y
-6. W1 syncs proposal with Wx
-7. Push topic is derived from sha256 hash of symmetric key
-8. W1 sends push subscribe request to Push Server with subscriptionAuth
-9. W1 generates key pair Z
-10. Response topic is derived from hash of public key X
-11. W1 responds with type 1 envelope on response topic to Dapp with subscriptionAuth and subscription symmetric key
-12. Dapp receives the response and derives a subscription topic from sha256 hash of subscription symmetric key
-13. Dapp subscribes for subscription topic to receive subscription updates published by the wallet